alberttocastro/alberttocastro/README.md

 - C++ (Arduino)
 - Visual Basic (Excel)

-I'm focusing on developing my skills on Javascript, right now.
+I'm focusing on developing my skills on PHP, even more, right now.
 I'm also building some sideprojects I hope will monetize some day.
 It will help me to understand the development decisions I should take over time.
 Feel free to browse around the repos, and give any feedback through [albertto.programmer@gmail.com](mailto:albertto.programmer@gmail.com).

-The project I'm working right now deals with personal finances.
-It will be a WebApp first.
-Then I plan to turn it mobile.
+The project I'm working right now deals with school administration.

 Here are some social media links of mine: